barryclark/jekyll-now/README.md

 Making a change to _config.yml (or any file in your repository) will force GitHub Pages to rebuild your site with jekyll.
 Your rebuilt site will be viewable a few seconds later at <http://yourgithubusername.github.io>

-> There are 2 different ways that you can make changes to your blog's files:
+> There are 3 different ways that you can make changes to your blog's files:

-> 1. Edit files within your new username.github.io repository in the browser at GitHub.com (shown below)
+> 1. Edit files within your new username.github.io repository in the browser at GitHub.com (shown below).
+> 2. Use a third party GitHub content editor, like the fantastic [Prose by Development Seed](http://prose.io).
+It's optimized for use with Jekyll making markdown editing, writing drafts, and uploading images really easy.
-> 2. Clone down your repository and make updates locally, then push them to your GitHub repository
+> 3. Clone down your repository and make updates locally, then push them to your GitHub repository.

 ![_config.yml](/images/config.png "_config.yml")